 Hatchery steelhead have not been released in the upper Yakima Basin since 1993 and the releases in the early 1990's were relatively small and experimental in nature.
-Thus, status and trend monitoring under this contract is directed at the upper Yakima River wild population although we do observe a very small number of hatchery strays annually (Figure 3).
-With the exception of a short winter maintenance period, nearly a complete census of the adult brood year return is collected at Roza Dam for each return year.
+Thus, status and trend monitoring under this contract is directed at the upper Yakima River wild population although we do observe a very small number of hatchery strays annually (Figure 5).
+With the exception of a short winter maintenance period, nearly a complete census of the adult brood year return is collected at Roza Dam during each return year.
 The geometric mean adult return for the Upper Yakima population as of the most recent status assessment was 85 adults.
-However, recently, there appears to be an increasing trend in annual wild adult return numbers (Figure 3).
+However, recently, there appears to be an increasing trend in annual wild adult return numbers (Figure 5).

-Figure 3.
+Figure 5.
 Number of hatchery and wild origin steelhead adults passing Roza Dam during the annual adult spawning migrations.

-It appears the adult steelhead returns to the Yakima major population group (MPG) are faring well relative to other regions throughout the Columbia Basin (Figure 4).
+It appears the adult steelhead returns to the Yakima major population group (MPG) are faring well relative to other regions throughout the Columbia Basin (Figure 6).
 The Prosser Dam count of wild adult steelhead (all 4 Yakima populations combined) presented as a proportion of the wild steelhead count at Bonneville Dam indicates a positive abundance trend since 1995.
 A similar pattern is observed for the upper Yakima steelhead population passing upstream from Roza Dam.
 However, the upper Columbia River region (Priest Rapids Dam count: not differentiated by hatchery or wild origin) and lower Columbia between Bonneville and McNary Dams do not appear to be following the same trajectory.
 The Snake River region (Ice Harbor dam count) does indicate an increasing trend but has remained fairly level for the last several years.
 While the reason for this increase is unknown, it is a focus of recent discussion.
-Despite the increasing wild adult trends in the Yakima basin, there is still significant progress to be made to meet the recovery goals that have been established (Conley et al. 2009; Figure 5).
+Despite the increasing wild adult trends in the Yakima basin, there is still significant progress to be made to meet the recovery goals that have been established (Conley et al. 2009; Figure 7).

-Figure 4.
+Figure 6.
 Annual trends in wild steelhead returns in the various Columbia River Regions as a proportion of the Bonneville Dam Count.
 The Lower Columbia region depicts difference in the Bonneville and McNary dam counts and therefore does not include populations below Bonneville Dam and should be considered incomplete.
 The asterisk indicates a complete count, not differentiated by hatchery or wild origin.
 The dashed lines represent the best fit line.

-Figure 5.
+Figure 7.
 Observed and modeled annual summer steelhead run escapement into the Upper Yakima.
 The short term and long term recovery targets are presented as dashed lines.

-The population abundance of O. mykiss is highly variable from year to year in Yakima River tributary streams (Figure 6).
-However, we still detected significant trends in the population abundance through time.
+The population abundance of O. mykiss is highly variable from year to year in Yakima River tributary streams (Figure 8).
+Despite decreased abundance in 4 of the 5 streams in 2016 relative to the previous year, we still detected significant positive trends in the population abundance through time.
 The slope of the best fit trend lines were used to determine if the O. mykiss population in each stream is increasing, decreasing, or remaining stable.
-All 5 of the core long term monitoring tributary streams have abundance trajectories with positive slopes, two of which are significant, and one that is nearly so (Swauk Creek, P = 0.004; Middle Fork Teanaway River P = 0.09; West Fork Teanaway River P = 0.0005).
-The Taneum Creek O. mykiss population abundance is also highly variable, yet the trend remains fairly consistent across years.
-The migrant production in 2015 did not appear dependent with the overall O. mykiss abundance in each stream in the same year.
+All 5 of the core long term monitoring tributary streams have abundance trajectories with positive slopes, two of which were significant (Swauk Creek, P = 0.02; Middle Fork Teanaway River P = 0.15; West Fork Teanaway River P = 0.006).
+The Taneum Creek O. mykiss population abundance is also highly variable from year to year although the population appears stable.
+The migrant production does not appear dependent with the overall O. mykiss abundance in each stream in the same year.